Before You Start

 The HALO unit requires a wired network connection (Ethernet) which includes standard 802.3af PoE power.
 This connection should not be longer than 300 ft (100M).

-HALO should be located on a ceiling or high on a wall (to limit casual access).
+HALO should be located on a ceiling.
 HALO should be in an area relatively free of air currents.
 Avoid HVAC exhaust or return ducts, fans, and areas near the door between two rooms.
 HALO mounting should avoid areas with signiﬁcant background noise or vibration.

 Please consult your technical reseller or IPVideo Corporation for advice on speciﬁc situations.